Stonewall riots: Violence breaks out

 Multiple accounts of the riot assert that there was no pre-existing organization or apparent cause for the demonstration; what ensued was spontaneous.
 (Note: In the years since the riots occurred, the death of gay icon Judy Garland earlier in the week on June 22, 1969 has been attributed as a significant factor in the riots, but no participants in Saturday morning's demonstrations recall Garland's name being discussed.
 No print accounts of the riots by reliable sources cite Garland as a reason for the riot.
 Only one contemporary account suggested it, an account by a heterosexual person ridiculing the riots.
 Bob Kohler used to talk to the homeless youth in Sheridan Square and said, "When people talk about Judy Garland's death having anything much to do with the riot, that makes me crazy.
 The street kids faced death every day.
 They had nothing to lose.
 And they couldn't have cared less about Judy.
 We're talking about kids who were fourteen, fifteen, sixteen.
 Judy Garland was the middle-aged darling of the middle-class gays.
 I get upset about this because it trivializes the whole thing.")
 Michael Fader explained:

 We all had a collective feeling like we'd had enough of this kind of shit.
 It wasn't anything tangible anybody said to anyone else, it was just kind of like everything over the years had come to a head on that one particular night in the one particular place and it was not an organized demonstration...

-This photograph – the only known photo of the riots – appeared on page 30 of The New York Daily News on Sunday, June 29, 1969.
-Here the "street kids" who were the first to fight back against the police are seen.

 The only known photograph from the first night of the riots, taken by freelance photographer Joseph Ambrosini, shows the homeless gay youth who slept in nearby Christopher Park, scuffling with police.
 Jackie Hormona and Tommy Lanigan-Schmidt are on the far left.

-The Mattachine Society newsletter a month later offered its explanation of why the riots occurred: "It catered largely to a group of people who are not welcome in, or cannot afford, other places of homosexual social gathering ...
+The Mattachine Society newsletter a month later offered its explanation of why the riots occurred: "[The Stonewall] catered largely to a group of people who are not welcome in, or cannot afford, other places of homosexual social gathering ...
 The Stonewall became home to these kids.
 When it was raided, they fought for it.
 That and the fact that they had nothing to lose other than the most tolerant and broadminded gay place in town, explains why."